plewis/plewis.github.io/phylogenetics/lab-revbayes.md

     print("Q matrix: ", Qmatrix)

-This tells RevBayes to create a Jukes-Cantor instantaneous rate matrix with 4 states and store it in the variable <tt>Qmatrix</tt>.
+This tells RevBayes to create a Jukes-Cantor instantaneous rate matrix with 4 states and store it in the variable `Qmatrix`.
 Note that you can use any variable name you want; I've used Qmatrix here because the letter Q is commonly used for instantaneous rate matrices.

 Run your revised script in RevBayes now.